-Yearly eye exams are the best way to catch problems early when they’re easiest to treat.
-You might even save your eyesight!
+Take steps to protect your eyes.
+Begin to control diabetes by eating well, being active and taking your meds.
+Yearly eye exams are the best way to spot problems early.
+That’s when they’re easiest to treat.
+You might even save your eyesight.

-For more on eye care and complications, see insight and information at the American Diabetes Association site.
+For more on eye care, visit the American Diabetes Association.

 SIGN IN to share your comments or REGISTER today to become a Connect member.